YaTut1901/university_app/README.md

 ## Purpose

 Small console-based app created as a test task for BotsCrew.
-I wish you will like it :smile:
+I wish you like it :smile:

 ## How-To-Run